mcpe500/kolosal-cli/README.md

    # Mount the DMG first
    hdiutil attach kolosal-1.0.0-apple-silicon.dmg

+   # First check what's actually in the DMG
+   ls -la "/Volumes/Kolosal CLI/"

-   # Copy to Applications (automatic setup included)
+   # Copy to Applications - check the exact structure first
+   # The structure might be different, so adapt the command based on what you see:

+   # If there's a .app bundle directly:
+   sudo cp -R "/Volumes/Kolosal CLI/"*.app /Applications/

+   # Or if there's a specific app name:
+   sudo cp -R "/Volumes/Kolosal CLI/kolosal.app" /Applications/

+   # Or if the files are in a different structure:
-   sudo cp -R "/Volumes/Kolosal CLI/Kolosal CLI.app" /Applications/
+   sudo cp -R "/Volumes/Kolosal CLI/"* /Applications/

    # Method 3: Manual Installation with Manual Symlinks
    # After mounting the DMG, copy the files manually